DIY: Knit Your Own Hogwarts House Scarf

 My original copy of The Sorcerer’s Stone from when I was ten years old.

-I am one of many Millennial Harry Potter fans that were mesmerized by the book’s mysterious and otherworldly setting, characters, and themes of differentness, love, and bravery.
+I am one of many Millennial Harry Potter fans that was mesmerized by the book’s mysterious and otherworldly setting, characters, and themes of differentness, love, and bravery.
+We aged alongside the characters and cast, put ourselves in their shoes, and joined the ranks of Hogwarts on the Pottermore website.

 Although J.K.
 Rowling has gotten herself into a bit of hot water over many of her takes on transgender issues, I am a firm believer of separating the art from the artist.
 No one on earth has identical political and social opinions, beliefs, and experiences, and art and literature is always open to interpretation regardless of its creator.

-At this point, Harry Potter is more than just J.K.
+Incidentally, Harry Potter is more than just J.K.
 Rowling; it is the massive fandom, the visual artists, the screenplay writers, the actors, and everyone else that brought her writing to life beyond the books.
-I feel fine supporting, for example, Daniel Radcliffe, Rupert Grint, and Emma Watsons, whose faces are iconic in the franchise.
+I feel fine supporting, for example, Daniel Radcliffe, Rupert Grint, and Emma Watson, whose faces are iconic in the franchise.

 As I reread and re-watch the franchise, I am fascinated by how they hit me differently as an adult.
 Despite their fantastical nature, the story continues to reach me as not just whimsical escapism, but as a mirror into my life as someone who also does not quite feel like they mesh with society despite functioning well enough within it.